Hilda Chester

-Hilda Chester (September 1, 1897 – December 1, 1978), also known as Howlin' Hilda, was a Brooklyn Dodgers fan, and arguably the most famous fan in baseball history.
+Hilda Chester (September 1, 1897 – December 1, 1978), also known as Howlin' Hilda, was an American fan of the Brooklyn Dodgers baseball team, and arguably the most famous fan in baseball history.

 Early years

 Chester was born on the East Side of Manhattan.
-She began her long allegiance to the Dodgers as a teenager, when she stood outside the offices of the Brooklyn Chronicle every day to hear the scores of the Dodgers' games as soon as possible.
+She began her long allegiance to the Brooklyn Dodgers as a teenager, when she stood outside the offices of the Brooklyn Chronicle every day to hear the scores of the Dodgers' games as soon as possible.
 After a while, she was able to get passes to games from sportswriters.
 At some time, she was hired as a peanut sacker by the Harry M. Stevens corporation, which ran the concession stands at Ebbets Field and most other Major League Baseball stadiums, breaking down 50-pound sacks of peanuts into retail bags for sale.

 After she was done with her work, she was able to watch the games.
 She also worked for the Stevens' concessions at Aqueduct and Belmont Racetracks.
 Eventually, she "graduated" to selling hot dogs.
 By the 1930s, she was attending Dodgers' games frequently, and in 1938, after Larry MacPhail, the Dodgers' executive vice president, instituted Ladies' Day at Ebbets Field with a ten-cent admission price, she became a regular.